AustinBozgoz/LCD-Daily-Max-Avg-Downloader-and-Converter/README.md

 1) Downloads the hourly LCD information for a given station
   * To find the correct station, navigate to https://www.ncei.noaa.gov/cdo-web/datatools/lcd and find the station you want to use.
 Record the 5 digit WBAN for the station (for example, Atlanta Hartsfield Airport is 13874).
 Then navigate to https://infosys.ars.usda.gov/svn/code/windgen/doc/USAF-WBAN.txt and, using ctrl-F, input the WBAN to locate the full station ID.
 The 11 digit station identifier is the combination of the first two columns listed beside your station (for example, Atlanta Hartsfield airport would be 72219013874)
+  * The LCD data will be saved in a directory labelled NOAA_LCD_CSVs within the same folder the python scripts are located in
+  *

 # Project Architecture